ashishrpandey/terraform/configureS3backend.md

     export AWS_SECRET_ACCESS_KEY=""
     export AWS_DEFAULT_REGION="ap-south-1"

-in the main.tf files:
+Once the credencials to AWS are setup in the main.tf files add and edit following block:

     terraform {
        backend "s3" {
-    bucket = "mybucket"
+         bucket = "mybucketname"
-    key    = "path/to/my/key"
+         key    = "path/to/your/user-defined-terraform-state-file-name"
          region = "us-east-1"
       }
     }

-##Run terraform init after that
+## Run terraform init after that

-## In case of an issue in initialization delete .terraform folder ans run terraform init again
+## In case of an issue in initialization delete .terraform folder in current directory and run terraform init again